gjoseph92/soundDB/PREREQUISITES.md

 pip install --extra-index-url https://gjoseph92.github.io/soundDB/packages/ --extra-index-url https://nationalparkservice.github.io/iyore/packages/ soundDB
 ```

-Did you get an error about `[SSL: CERTIFICATE_VERIFY_FAILED]`?
-Are you on the NPS network?
-Read on.

-#### Sidebar: The Government is Decrypting Your Secure Internet Connection

-In September 2016, DOI IT implemented "SSL Visibility" for secure Internet traffic on its network.
-"SSL Visibility" is a pleasant term for a man-in-the-middle attack: your connection passes through a device on the DOI network, which decrypts your secure traffic, scans it (for "malware and malicious links"), and re-encrypts it before sending it to its real destination.
-You can read an explanation of [how this works](http://www.zdnet.com/article/how-the-nsa-and-your-boss-can-intercept-and-break-ssl/), and the [security vulnerabilities it introduces](https://insights.sei.cmu.edu/cert/2015/03/the-risks-of-ssl-inspection.html).

-Encryption uses "certificates", which verify a server is actually who it says it is.
-DOI has automatically installed a certificate on NPS computers so that they believe connections passing through this decrypting device are genuine.
-However, `pip` uses its own list of certificates.
-When it tries to connect to `github.com`, it's finding that `github.com` is not who it says it is&mdash;which, in fact, is correct.

-To make this work:

-1. Download the DOI Root Certificate [from Google Drive](https://drive.google.com/file/d/0B551gy_Kqih1Y202VlFubnJPcFU/view).
-If that doesn't work, use [the DOI official link](http://blockpage.doi.gov/images/DOIRootCA.crt) instead&mdash;but know that this link is, ironically, insecure and theoretically opens a significant security risk if anyone cared to exploit it.
+If you are on the NPS network and had certificate issues with conda, this will fail too.
+Assuming you already [downloaded the DOI Root Certificate](#sidebar-the-government-is-decrypting-your-secure-internet-connection) and put it in your home folder, here's the workaround:

-2. Any time you use `pip`, add the `--cert=<path/to/certificate/file>` flag.
-If you downloaded the certificate to your Downloads folder, you can use `--cert="%USERPROFILE%\Downloads\DOIRootCA.cer"`.
+- Any time you use `pip`, add the `--cert="%USERPROFILE%\DOIRootCA.cer"` flag.
-3. Assuming the certificate file is in your downloads folder and named `DOIRootCA.cer`, the command to install soundDB becomes:
+- Assuming the certificate file is in your home folder and named `DOIRootCA.cer`, the command to install soundDB becomes:

     ```
-    pip install --cert="%USERPROFILE%\Downloads\DOIRootCA.cer" --extra-index-url https://gjoseph92.github.io/soundDB/packages/ --extra-index-url https://nationalparkservice.github.io/iyore/packages/ soundDB
+    pip install --cert="%USERPROFILE%\DOIRootCA.cer" --extra-index-url https://gjoseph92.github.io/soundDB/packages/ --extra-index-url https://nationalparkservice.github.io/iyore/packages/ soundDB
     ```

 #### Testing the Installation